When babies are sensitive to food

 For exclusively breast fed babies, this means the foods in the mother's diet while for formulae fed babies this applies to the formulae provided.
 Once baby starts some solids, sometimes the issues may improve eg less mucous in stools or sometimes can worsen.

-The great difficult is these symptoms above can be the same regardless of what is causing the issue.
+The great difficulty is these symptoms above can be the same regardless of what is causing the issue.
 Food allergy and intolerance can look the same, if the allergy is mild.
 And often allergy may not show up on testing.
 If there is family history of allergies including food allergy, then consultation with a Medical Allergist or Immunologist should be considered to exclude the possibility of IgE reactions, the type of allergy that can cause serious reactions such as anaphylaxis (severe allergic reaction that affects breathing and can be fatal).

-It is possible but extremely unlikely that a breast fed baby would have an anaphylaxis as a reaction to food passed through the breast milk.
+It is possible but extremely unlikely that a breast fed baby would have anaphylaxis as a reaction to food passed through the breast milk.
 Any allergy reactions tend to be reduced and delayed when delivered via the breast milk.

 The protein in cow's milk (dairy), egg, peanut and tree nuts, soy, wheat, fish and shell fish and lupin account for 90% of the allergies in people in Australia.
-Other foods that can cause allergies but they are less common.
+Other foods can cause allergies but they are less common.
 All foods contain protein, so potentially any food can cause an allergy.
-There are many different proteins in foods so potentially could be any number of the protein in the whole food causing the allergy issues.
+There are many different proteins in foods so potentially could be any number of the proteins in the whole food causing the allergy issues.